 But what about the downside—and yes, there is a downside.
 When we get too dependent upon habits and routines, they become a rut.
 And once that rut is set—for most of us anyway, it might as well be set in stone.
 Not only does our body atrophy when it is stuck in one-way of doing things, but so does our minds and our perceptions.
 It has been widely reported that most people think between 60-70,000 thoughts a day.
 Unfortunately, about 90% of those are similar to the thoughts you had yesterday, and the day before and the day before that.
 Wonder why some things never seem to change in your life, no matter how you try?
 There is a VERY good chance you keep thinking the same things repeatedly.
 As Albert Einstein said, “You can never solve a problem on the level on which it was created.”

-There are actually at least four areas where mixing up our lives on a regular basis is GOOD for us.
+There are actually at least four areas where mixing up our lives on a regular basis are GOOD for us.

 #1 It’s critical for good mental health.
 That’s right.
 There are dozens of scientific studies that prove that the best way to keep your brain young and supple is to challenge it with “new” and interesting activities.
 Exercises like learning a new language, taking music lessons—or learning the latest change in Facebook all help our brain.
 According to research, our minds are highly adaptable and “plastic.”
 In other words, if we don’t use it we’ll very likely lose it.
 Which would you prefer?